Conservation Easement Assistance Program

 - Stewardship costs

-- A total of $150,000 in funding will be available annually and split between the two application periods.
+- A total of $150,000 in funding will be available annually and will be distributed to applicants who meet the funding criteria.

-- The application form Opens a New Window. and accompanying documentation will be accepted from land trusts March 1 - March 31, 2019, and September 1 - September 30, 2019.
+- The application form Opens a New Window. and accompanying documentation will be accepted from land trusts any time throughout the year.

 Email for more information Opens a New Window. or call 703-771-5778.

 Download the Conservation Easement Assistance Program flyer (PDF).
 Opens a New Window.

 - have a gross household income that does not exceed 115% of the Area Median Income (as of January 2020, $139,495).